Vincent Cassel: Recent work (2020s)

 In 2020, he portrayed trillionaire Engerrand Serac, the main antagonist of the third season of the HBO series Westworld.

 In 2021, he narrated the documentary Reset, directed by Thierry Donard.

-In 2023, he starred in the Apple TV+ spy thriller series "Liaison" with Eva Green.
-In November the same year, he was revealed as the voice actor for United Nations' French agent Victor Chevalier in the 2024 video game Tekken 8, making it his first role in a video game.
+In 2023, he starred in the Apple TV+ spy thriller series Liaison opposite Eva Green.
+Respectively, he starred as Athos in Alexandre Dumas' 1844 novel The Three Musketeers' two French film adaptations; The Three Musketeers: D'Artagnan and The Three Musketeers: Milady, both directed by Martin Bourboulon.
+In the same year, he was revealed as the voice actor for United Nations' French agent Victor Chevalier in the 2024 video game Tekken 8, making it his first role in a video game.
 Vincent first came to know Tekken back in the 1990s, with his favorite character being Eddy Gordo.

+In 2026 Cassel starred in the music video for "Camera" by Charli XCX, directed by Aidan Zamiri.